MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/coe-kpi-lake.md

 Several years ago at Microsoft, our organizational culture encouraged individuals to pursue full ownership of data and insights.
 It also experienced strong cultural resistance to doing things in a standardized way.
 So, the organizational culture led to reporting and analytic challenges.
 Specifically, it led to:

 - Inconsistent data definitions, hierarchies, metrics, and Key Performance Indicators (KPIs).
 For example, each division/company(?) had their own way of reporting on new revenue.
-There was no consistency, yet lots of confusion.
+There was no consistency, yet a lot of confusion.
 - Analysts spending 75% of time collecting and compiling data.
 - 78% of reports created in "offline environment".
 - Over 350 centralized finance tools and systems.